oracle-livelabs/developer/json-duality-adb-free/sql-schema/sql-schema.md

     For example, in the previous step, documents were inserted into the team\_dv duality view.
 This duality view joins the team table with the driver table.
 Once we insert into this duality view, both the team table as well as the driver table are populated.

     If you now list the contents of the driver\_dv duality view, which is based on the driver table, it has documents as well.
 You can either click the trash to clear the worksheet or delete what is there before pasting the code below.
-Copy the sql below and click **Run Script**
+Copy the SQL below and click **Run Script**.

     ```
     <copy>